vdasu/deduplication/FL/README.md

 ## Reproducing the Paper's Results

 The logs folder contains all the logs of our experiments along with the associated `config.py` files.
 These logs can be used to generate Table 1 and Table 2 in the paper.
 Run `print_stats.py` to generate the data for the tables.
-To reproduce the results on your own machine, simply copy the provided `config.py` files and then run `main.py`.
+To reproduce the results on your own machine, simply use the provided `config.py` files and then run `main.py`.

 _Warning: The FL experiments in the paper require a GPU with at least 50GB memory like the RTX A6000 and can take up to 2 days to run._